ARTICLE CATEGORIES

 1. Sanitation Overkill

-Research published in the Oxford Journal has found a strong link between wealthy, “sanitized” countries and higher rates of Alzheimer’s.
-This research, led by Dr. Molly Fox across 192 countries, suggests that the lack of exposure to bacteria creates a poorly developed immune system, leaving your brain at risk for inflammation.
-(6) It all boils down to the human microbiome and this is how it works:
+Research published in Evolution, Medicine, and Public Health found a strong link between wealthy, “sanitized” countries and higher rates of Alzheimer’s.
+This research, led by Dr. Molly Fox across 192 countries, suggests that the lack of exposure to diverse microorganisms may contribute to immune dysregulation and inflammation patterns that affect Alzheimer’s risk.
+(8) It all boils down to the human microbiome and this is how it works:

-• Countries with a greater degree of sanitation have a lower degree of bacteria prevalence.
+• Countries with a greater degree of sanitation have a lower degree of microbial exposure.

-• Alzheimer’s disease shares certain characteristics with autoimmunity.
+• Alzheimer’s disease shares certain inflammatory characteristics with immune dysregulation.

-• Like autoimmunity, microbial diversity plays a key part in the development and function of the immune system.
+• Microbial diversity plays a key part in the development and function of the immune system.

 So, what’s the solution?
-Eat dirt once in a while and watch out for what you put on your skin.
+Eat dirt once in a while, and watch out for what you put on your skin.
 Especially hand sanitizer!
-Because all essentials oils are antimicrobial, the natural response from all of us would be to DIY and make our hand sanitizer and body care products that don’t kill our skin microbiome!
+Because essential oils are antimicrobial, the natural response from all of us would be to DIY and make our hand sanitizer and body care products that don’t wipe out our skin microbiome unnecessarily!

 2. Sedentary Lifestyle

-Did you know that sitting down too much has been shown to reduce life expectancy, and you can easily add 2 years back to your life by simply limiting your seat time to less than 3 hours a day?
+Did you know that sitting down too much has been shown to reduce life expectancy, and research has estimated that limiting excessive sitting could add years back to life expectancy?
+(9)

 Yep.

-The journal BMJ Open has explained this in this great deal, and imagine what the ramifications of excessive sitting are on the brain!
+Imagine what the ramifications of excessive sitting are on the brain!
 We are designed to move, which is why regular exercise is so important.
-According to a study published in the British Journal of Sports Medicine, regular physical exercise (especially later in life) can prevent chronic conditions like cognitive impairment, diabetes, and heart disease.
-(7)
+According to a study published in the British Journal of Sports Medicine, regular physical activity, especially later in life, is associated with healthy aging and lower risk of chronic disease and cognitive impairment.
+(10)

 • Walking